J-1: Employment Information

 - Annual salary

-- State the position is full or part-time (list number of hours per week, 21 or more hours per week is considered to be full-time)
+- State the position is full or part-time, listing number of hours per week

-- A brief description of the goals and objectives of the practical training program
+- A brief description of the goals and objectives of the employment

 - Name and address of supervisor